 This likely goes without saying, but if your EGVC doesn’t look like it was created by professionals, it’s not going to do much for your company’s reputation.

 For starters, you should be using professional audio/visual equipment to create this content.
-Luckily, iCIMS’ Video Studio offers an affordable, user-friendly way for your employees to create content without the help of your creative team.
+Luckily, iCIMS’ Video Studio offers an affordable, user-friendly way for your personnel to create content without the help of your creative team.

 It’s also important to maintain a professional recording environment, as well.
 A few keys, here: